asyncapi/converter-js/README.md

 ## Known missing features

-* Streaming APIs (those using `stream` instead of `topics` or `events`) are converted correctly but information about framing type and delimiter is missing until a [protocolInfo](https://github.com/asyncapi/extensions-catalog/issues/1) for that purpose is created.
+* When converting from 1.x to 2.x, Streaming APIs (those using `stream` instead of `topics` or `events`) are converted correctly but information about framing type and delimiter is missing until a [protocolInfo](https://github.com/asyncapi/extensions-catalog/issues/1) for that purpose is created.